teja2023y/sql-database-commands/README.md

 analogy :
 - think it like a folder
-- files inside them are tables
+- files inside folder are tables
 - rows are like content in it.

 USE - tells sql which database you want to work.